StephenRhen/ASMC/examples/Blink1/README.md

 and turn off when ever the state is left.
 The state machine should only remain in this state for 500ms, after which time it should move to the `led_blink_off' state.
-If the button is pressed the timer should be cancled and the state machine should move to the `led_off` state.
+If the button is pressed the timer should be canceled and the state machine should move to the `led_off` state.

 ```
 led_blink_on